Patrick Wisdom Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.59 team ERA ranks 20th among all MLB pitching staffs.
+- The Nationals have a 4.61 team ERA that ranks 20th across all MLB pitching staffs.

-- Nationals pitchers combine to rank 15th in baseball in home runs allowed (31 total, 1.1 per game).
+- Nationals pitchers combine to surrender 33 total home runs at a rate of 1.2 per game (to rank 17th in baseball).

-- Gore (3-1) takes the mound for the Nationals in his sixth start of the season.
-He has a 3.00 ERA in 27 2/3 innings pitched, with 35 strikeouts.
+- The Nationals will send Williams (1-1) to the mound for his sixth start of the season.
+He is 1-1 with a 4.10 ERA and 17 strikeouts in 26 1/3 innings pitched.

-- In his last outing on Wednesday against the New York Mets, the left-hander threw six innings, allowing one earned run while surrendering four hits.
+- The right-hander last appeared on Thursday against the New York Mets, when he tossed five innings, allowing four earned runs while giving up nine hits.

+- In five games this season, the 31-year-old has amassed an ERA of 4.10, with 5.8 strikeouts per nine innings.
+Opponents are hitting .275 against him.

 © 2023 Data Skrive.
 All rights reserved.